 - Can be specialists in family therapy, psychology, counselling, social work, etc.

-- Assist in resolving emotional issues and facilitate communication
+- Assist in resolving emotional issues and facilitating communication

 - Use conflict resolution skills

-- Advise on parenting arrangements with regard to the needs of the children
+- Advise on parenting arrangements serving the needs of the children

 - Licensed mental health practitioners and therapists with experience dealing with children and divorce

 - Can be brought in to act as a neutral advocate for the child

 - Can help communication between child and parents

 - Can provide a safe environment for the child to raise concerns

 - Must be certified financial planners, general accountants, or chartered accountants

 - Where property and income are in dispute, the lawyer can involve a financial specialist for accounting purposes